Big Time (Peter Gabriel song)

 "Big Time" is a song by the English rock musician Peter Gabriel from his fifth studio album So (1986).
-It was his second top-ten single on the Billboard Hot 100, peaking at no. 8.
+It was his second top-ten single on the US Billboard Hot 100, peaking at no. 8.
+Elsewhere, the song also reached the top 20 in Belgium, Canada, Luxembourg, New Zealand and the UK.

 Recording

-The song underwent many permutations before being finalized; Jerry Marotta remembers an early version of "Big Time", which he described as more intense and so far out from the released version that it "would not have been a hit".
+"Big Time" underwent many permutations before being finalized; Jerry Marotta remembers an early version of the song, which he described as more intense and so far out from the released version that it "would not have been a hit".

 The song's bass guitar part is unique in that backing bassist Tony Levin and drummer Marotta teamed up to record it.
 Levin handled the fingerings while Marotta hit the strings with his drumsticks, resulting in a percussive sound; it was inspired by a technique developed by Gene Krupa in the 1940s or early 1950s.
 Inspired by this sound, Levin later invented funk fingers, small drumstick ends that could be attached to the fingertips in order to reproduce it during live performances.

-The drum parts were a considerable challenge to record - Gabriel requested that Marotta, Manu Katché and Stewart Copeland each play a take over a guide drum pattern from a LinnDrum.
+The drum parts were a considerable challenge to record – Gabriel requested that Marotta, Manu Katché and Stewart Copeland each play a take over a guide drum pattern from a LinnDrum.
 Marotta recorded a drum part with a harder rock feel, but Gabriel instead opted for Copeland's "lighter, poppier approach".
 Gabriel liked Copeland's drum take but felt that it did not quite lock in rhythmically with the Linn.
 He said, "I love Stewart's playing.
 He's not the world's best timekeeper, as he would be first to admit, but he can drive a track like very few others; it's always ahead of the beat, sits right up and forward, and his kit always sounds very alive."

-To get around the timing problems, engineer Kevin Killen sampled and flew in sections of his playing that lined up best with the drum machine.
+To get around the timing problems for the drums, Kevin Killen sampled sections of Copeland's playing that lined up best with the drum machine.
 Gabriel additionally wanted to incorporate Copeland's drum fills, which were also meticulously sampled and adjusted to align with the rest of the song.

+Release

+"Big Time" was released in the UK by Virgin Records on 16 March 1987, with the song "Curtains" serving as the primary B-side.
+The CD single also featured "No Self Control" and "Across the River", the latter of which was included on a 1982 WOMAD album.
+Music Week had reported that they nearly placed "Big Time" on both the UK album charts and the singles charts since the CD single exceeded the 25 minute cap and also carried a retail price similar to an album.
+The publication's research manager ultimately decided against placing "Big Time" on the UK albums chart over their belief that a simultaneous appearance on the singles and albums chart would be "odd".